Watch or listen to this episode:

 It's important for teams who are new to using agile development that executives, customers, and all other staff that work on the project understand the implications of the new approach.

 The most common misunderstanding I come across is a lack of appreciation for the trade off of agility (a positive effect) for predictability.
 If a company wishes to adapt to the changing needs of their customer and the market quickly - they must become comfortable with uncertainty, and LET GO of the illusion of control.

 Estimation specifically is an activity that can cause a great deal of confusion, wasted time, and unmet expectations when working on products that choose to have some form of Agile Project Management.
 I'll discuss this in more detail in a later video.

 Regardless of how far along the agile journey your company is, beginning to have the tough conversations with stakeholders about WHY we choose agility, and how treating projects like a traditional work effort such as constructing a physical building doesn't apply, can be the breakthrough you might need in becoming a lean organization.

-During the video, I also briefly mention a traditional software project management tool known as Gannt charts – which I believe are practically USELESS on agile teams.
+During this video, I also briefly mention a traditional software project management tool known as Gantt charts - which I believe are practically USELESS on agile teams.
 The number of times a project goes according to the chart is practically zero.
-I’m sorry to report that over the past 17 years of my career (since agile development was introduced) – teams that are held to Gannt charts can easily fall prey to “faking” deliverables as being done just to make it look like they hit their schedule!
+I'm sorry to report that over the past 17 years of my career (since agile development was introduced) - teams that are held to Gantt charts can easily fall prey to "faking" deliverables as being done just to make it look like they hit their schedule!